greko6/tcl_roku_simple_remote/README.md

 # Roku TV Control

+## Overview
-Roku TV Control is a web-based application designed to discover and control TCL Roku TVs on your local network.
-Built with Flask (Python) for the backend and HTML/JavaScript with Tailwind CSS for the frontend, it offers a user-friendly interface to send remote control commands, discover devices via SSDP or HTTP scanning, and manage network settings.
-The application supports both local and Docker deployments, ensuring flexibility and ease of use.
+Roku TV Control is a web-based application designed to control TCL Roku TVs on your local network.
+It features a modern, visually appealing interface with icon-based controls, a settings panel for network configuration, and support for both mouse and keyboard inputs.
+The application supports Progressive Web App (PWA) installation on iOS, Android, and Chrome browsers, enabling a native-like experience.
+It uses SSDP and HTTP for device discovery and communicates with the TV via HTTP, with backend handling to ensure HTTPS compatibility for secure deployments.

 <div align="center">
   <img src="./screenshot/tcl_pilot.png" width="250" style="display: block; margin: 0 auto" >
 </div>

 ## Features
+- **Intuitive Interface**: A sleek, dark-themed UI with glassmorphism containers, neumorphic buttons, and smooth animations (fade-in, hover scaling, side panel slide).
+- **Remote Control**: Control your TCL Roku TV with icon buttons (Home, Back, Up, Down, Play, Volume, Power, etc.) featuring tooltips for accessibility.
+- **Keyboard Support**: Use `Arrow keys` for navigation, `Enter` for selection, `=` for Volume Up, `-` for Volume Down, and `Backspace` for Back.
+- **Device Discovery**: Automatically discover TCL Roku TVs on the network using SSDP or HTTP scanning, with manual IP entry option.
+- **Settings Panel**: Configure subnet and IP via an expandable side panel (toggled via hamburger icon), with status updates.
+- **Progressive Web App (PWA)**: Install as a native-like app on iOS, Android, and Chrome browsers, with offline UI access (control requires network).
+- **HTTPS Compatibility**: Frontend communicates over HTTPS, with backend handling HTTP requests to the TV, avoiding mixed content issues.
+- **Docker Support**: Run the application in a Docker container with `--network host` for SSDP discovery.
+- **Responsive Design**: Adapts to mobile and desktop screens, with a collapsible settings panel for smaller devices.

 ### Device Discovery
 - **SSDP Discovery**: Automatically detects TCL Roku TVs on the network using SSDP (Simple Service Discovery Protocol) multicast, binding to the internet-facing network interface for reliable discovery.